ConfettiFX/The-Forge/README.md

 * macOS [![Build Status](https://travis-ci.org/ConfettiFX/The-Forge.svg?branch=master)](https://travis-ci.org/ConfettiFX/The-Forge)

 # News
+## Release 1.08 - May 3rd, 2018 - The Forge in a DLL / New Vulkan Extension support / macOS/iOS clean up
+ * We re-architected the rendering interface.
+If you use an older version, there are a lot of breaking changes in this update
+   * replaced begin / endRender with cmdBindRendertargets
+   * made the renderer compile into a DLL, so that you can have a Vulkan and a DirectX 12 DLL and switch between them during run-time.
+There is a new unit test showing this functionality.
+Removed more C++ constructs to make that happen
+* DirectX 12: fixed bug in sampler comparison
+* Vulkan (Windows and Linux):
+  * upgraded to Vulkan SDK 1.1.73.0
+  * added support for VK_EXT_descriptor_indexing and GL_EXT_nonuniform_qualifier
+  * added support for NonUniformResourceIndex; in case it is supported it should be used now on Windows and Linux
+  * fixed minimize bug
+* macOS / iOS:
+  * updated to macOS 10.13.5 Beta (17F59b) / iOS 11.3.1 (15E302)
+  * modified FileSystem so that macOS resembles the windows version in its behaviour
+  * logging is working now on macOS / iOS: fixed issue #26 "No logging on macOS".
+To access iOS Logs after the application finished.
+Open the Devices and Simulator window in XCode and download the container for the app.
+The log can be found in the Contents of the container, in Appdata/Documents folder
+  * Threads on macOS and iOS were not being joined on destruction, now they are
+  * Building for macOS now only outputs errors and warnings, reducing the output to only the important info
+* NuklearUI: added a new tree branch system to enable tabs in the future

 ## Release 1.07 - April 19th, 2018 - Full-featured Linux Ubuntu 16.04.4 LTS Support
  * Moved NuklearUI into the middleware folder; still WIP
  * Windows: